 Be it a day trip someplace new or weeks on the road, most of us love to travel.
 But it doesn’t come cheap, especially if you travel as a family.
 I’ve written this two part post to share the tips that help us afford to travel.

 Best value or budget doesn’t always mean the cheapest.
-Sometimes its worth paying a little more either to save money down the line or for extra comfort or convenience.
+Sometimes its worth paying a little more to save money down the line or for extra comfort and convenience.
 Travel is to be enjoyed, not endured.

 Travel is important to us.
-So we really think about how we budget and what we need to live a full, happy life and be able to afford to travel.
-We are a single income family, so we budget and plan.
-Think long and hard about what really brings you joy , and what you can ditch to free up funds for adventuring.
-So goodbye Sky TV, because I would rather explore the world than watch it.
-We don’t eat out more than a couple of times a month.
+So we really think carefully about what we need to live a full, happy life and be able to afford to travel.
+We are a single income family, so we think long and hard about what really brings us joy.
+What can be ditched to free up funds for adventuring.
+Goodbye Sky TV, because I would rather explore the world than watch it.
+We don’t eat out regularly.
 And I stopped buying glossy magazines full of clothes that I couldn’t fit into and couldn’t afford anyway.
-If this stuff is important to other people, no judging.
+If this stuff is important to other people, no judgment.
 But if you want to travel, you need to make that a priority.

-2. Shop around!
-Check out the price for the same product with different sellers.
+Check the price for the same product with different sellers.
 Use comparison sites.
-For example, I have just booked a four night break in the Moselle region in Germany in August for five people.
-I checked out the price for the same holiday park with four companies, including directly with the park itself.
-There was a three hundred pound difference between the cheapest quote and the highest.
+For example, I booked a four night break in the Moselle in Germany in August for five people.
+I checked out the price for the same holiday with four companies, including booking direct with the park itself.
+There was a three hundred pound difference between the highest and lowest quotes.
 For the same holiday.

-5. Research will save you money.
 It’s also fun and inspiring.
-When planning a trip check out what is on the area.
+When planning a trip ,check out what is on the area.
 Big events drive up prices…think Edinburgh in the Fringe or Munich during Oktoberfest.
-If you plan to visit a few cities or sites, research where you can stay that will allow you to do it all from one base.
-This can lead to savings on accommodation as many will discount for longer stays.
-Find out what the main sights are and if they charge; if so are they value for money?
-And so on.
-Knowing your stuff is key to having a great travel experience on so many levels, and it will save you money.
-Know before you go, or pay when you stay!
+If you plan to visit a few cities or sites, research where you’ll stay.
+Is it better to fan out from one base or book multi stays?
+Dig into the main sites and if they charge; if so are they value for money?
+Is it worth picking up a discount card from the tourist office?
+A little knowledge ahead of time can create a much smoother experience on so many levels, and it will save you money.

 I hope there was something in here of interest or that might help you save money on your next trip.
 If you have any tips or money-saving travel hacks please do leave me a message in the comments.
 It makes my day to hear from you.